kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 ### NumPy Array Attributes

-Let us use the following examples to emuerate all the features.
+Let us use the following examples to enumerate all the features.

 ```python
 In[1]: import numpy as np